Orthosymplectic Yangians: Drinfeld orthosymplectic Yangians

-(b) The proof of part (b) as well as Lemma~\ref{lem:ind-claim-1} in that case is completely analogous to part (a).
+(b) The proofs of part (b) and of Lemma~\ref{lem:ind-claim-1} in that case are completely analogous to part (a).

-(c) We prove~\eqref{eq:bare-iterative-3-general} by a decreasing induction in $j$ (followed by a decreasing induction in $i$).
-We also note that once~\eqref{eq:bare-iterative-3-general} is established for specific $i,j$ and any $r,s$, the validity of~\eqref{bar-h2-general} for the same $i,j$ and arbitrary $r$ and $\imath$ follows exactly as explained in the proof of (a) above.
+(c) We prove~\eqref{eq:bare-iterative-3-general} by a decreasing induction on $j$ (with an inner decreasing induction on $i$).
+Let us note that once~\eqref{eq:bare-iterative-3-general} is established for specific $i,j$ and any $r,s$, the validity of~\eqref{bar-h2-general} for the same $i,j$ and arbitrary $r,\imath$ is derived exactly as explained in the proof of (a) above.
 For the base of induction, we shall consider the cases $N=2n$ and $N=2n+1$ separately.

 \underline{Case~1:} $N=2n$ and $j=n+m-1$. \